Ponte Vedra Beach, Florida: World War II

-During World War II the debarked four saboteurs at Ponte Vedra as part of the failed Operation Pastorius.
-The four German spies, all of whom had previously lived in the United States, came ashore on the night of June 16, 1942 carrying explosives and American money.
-After landing they strolled up the beach to Jacksonville Beach, where they caught a city bus to Jacksonville and departed by train for Cincinnati and Chicago.
+During World War II, the disembarked four saboteurs at Ponte Vedra as part of the failed Operation Pastorius.
+The four German spies, all of whom had previously lived in the United States, came ashore on the night of June 16, 1942, carrying explosives and American money.
+After landing, they strolled up the beach to Jacksonville Beach, where they caught a city bus to Jacksonville and departed by train for Cincinnati and Chicago.
 The invaders were captured before they could do any damage.
 They were tried by a military tribunal and executed.

 Tournament Players Club at Sawgrass

 In 1972, real estate developers broke ground on the 1100 acre Sawgrass development.
-In the mid-1970s, Deane Beman, the Commissioner of the PGA golf tour, was looking for a permanent home for the Tournament Players Championship.
+In the mid-1970s, Deane Beman, the commissioner of the PGA golf tour, was looking for a permanent home for the Tournament Players Championship.
 Many places in northern Florida were being considered.
 In an attempt to bring positive attention to the area, developer Paul Fletcher offered a 400 acre tract of land to Beman for $1.

-Beman could not refuse this one dollar deal for the future home of The Players Championship and the headquarters of the PGA Tour.
+Beman could not refuse this "one dollar deal" for the future home of The Players Championship and the headquarters of the PGA Tour.
 The Sawgrass Stadium Course has been the permanent home of The Players Championship since 1982.